OpenDreamKit/OpenDreamKit.github.io/_posts/2015-05-22-developer-position-paris-sud.md

 # Mission

-To support the maintenance and development of the OpenDreamKit components, and in particular of the SageMath project, by enhancing their software infrastructure, in close collaboration with the community.
+To support the maintenance and development of the [OpenDreamKit](http://opendreamkit.org) components, and in particular of the [SageMath](http://www.sagemath.org) project, by enhancing their software infrastructure, in close collaboration with the community.

 # Activities

-According to his or her specific skills, the developer will take on, in close collaboration with the community, a selection of the software engineering tasks defined in the OpenDreamKit project.
+A successful candidate will be expected to do significant progress, in close collaboration with the community, on some of the engineering tasks defined in the [OpenDreamKit](http://opendreamkit.org) project.
 Among these:

-- Improve the build, packaging, and distribution systems;
+- Improve the build, packaging, test, and distribution infrastructure;

 - Improve the portability of many of the components, in particular on the Windows+Cygwin platform;

 - Refactor the static Sphinx-based documentation system, and design and develop dynamic documentation tools;

 - Participate in designing and implementing a component architecture for the SageMath ecosystem, as a foundation for Virtual Research Environments such as SageMathCloud;

 - Participate actively in regular international development and training meetings with the other OpenDreamKit participants and the